shivharis/turtlebot3_wiki/docs/source/features.rst

 SMALL SIZE
 ----------
-The size of the TurtleBot3 BURGER is 176mm x 138mm x 188mm (L x W x H).
+The size of the TurtleBot3 BURGER is 138mm x 178mm x 192mm (L x W x H).
 Its size is about 1/4 of the size of the TurtleBot 1, 2.
 Try to imagine that the TurtleBot can be carried into the backpack.

 ROS STANDARD
 ------------